 Early treatment is critical

 Reducing the time it takes for a person experiencing psychosis to get treatment is important because early treatment often means a successful recovery.
 Yet, studies have shown that it is common for a person to have psychotic symptoms for more than a year before receiving treatment.

 Coordinated Specialty Care is a recovery-oriented treatment program for people with first episode psychosis.
 Coordinated Specialty Care promotes shared decision-making and uses a team of specialists who work with the client to create a personal treatment plan.
 The specialists offer psychotherapy, medication management, family education and support, case management, and work or education support depending on the individual’s needs and preferences.

-In Minnesota, there are currently two Twin Cities pilot sites:
+In Minnesota, there are currently three Twin Cities pilot sites:

 Over the next two years, these sites will recruit and work with individuals and families experiencing their first episode of psychosis.

 In 2008, the National Institute of Mental Health launched the Recovery After an Initial Schizophrenia Episode (RAISE) study.
 RAISE examined different aspects of treatment for people who were experiencing first episode psychosis.
 The RAISE study showed that getting services and supports early can reduce the effects of a first episode of psychosis, positively affect a person’s overall outcomes and increase functioning related to employment and education.

 As a result, in 2014 Congress required all 50 states to set aside 5 percent of their Mental Health Block Grant to support clients with first episode psychosis.
 Congress increased the set aside to ten percent in 2016.
 More information.